 The Debtor has proposed the Plan and believes that the classification and treatment of Claims and Membership Interests provided for in the Plan are consistent with the requirements of the Bankruptcy Code.
 Under the Bankruptcy Code, holders of Allowed Claims against and Membership Interests in the Debtor that are Impaired and that receive distributions under the Plan are entitled to vote on the Plan.
 A copy of the Plan accompanies this Disclosure Statement as Exhibit D-1.
 A summary of the classification and treatment of Claims and Interests under the Plan is set forth above in this Disclosure Statement.

-The interest rate proposed for the creditor holding the secured claim of Iberia Bank, is set at the predefault rate of 4%.
 The Priority Tax Claim Holders shall be paid at the appropriate legal rate.
-All other secured and Unsecured Claim Holders shall be paid interest at a rate of 2% per annum.
+All other secured and Unsecured Claim Holders shall be paid interest at a rate of 1% per annum.